apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/finding_links.md

 ## [](#collecting-in-node) Collecting links in Node.js

-DevTools are fun, but Node.js is way more useful.
+DevTools is a fun playground, but Node.js is way more useful.
 Let's create a new file in our project called `crawler.js` and start adding some basic crawling code.
 We'll start with the same boilerplate as with our original scraper, but this time, we'll download the HTML of <a href="https://demo-webstore.apify.org/" target="_blank">the demo site's main page</a>.

 ```JavaScript
 // crawler.js